auth0/auth0.js/security-incidents.md

 # Security vulnerability details for auth0.js < 8.12
 A vulnerability has been discovered in the auth0.js library affecting versions < 8.12.
 This vulnerability allows an attacker to acquire authenticated users’ tokens and invoke services on the user’s behalf if the target site or application uses a popup callback page with `auth0.popup.callback()`.

-Developers using the auth0.js library need to upgrade to the latest version: 8.12.
+Developers using the auth0.js library versions < 8.12 need to upgrade to the latest version.

 Updated packages are available on npm.
 To ensure delivery of additional bug fixes moving forward, please make sure your `package.json` file is updated to take patch and minor level updates of our libraries.
-See below:
+For example:

 ```
 {